anloehr-1097/onnx_websockets_pp/Readme.md

 # Goal
-I am convinced that learning or gaining a better understanding of a programming language is best done by implementing projects in this language.

-The objective of this tiny project is to serve an object detection model leveraging the onnxruntime and provide an inference endpoint via a websocket connection.
+The objective of this tiny project is to serve an object detection model and on the path, learn about C++.
-This is part of my Cpp journey.
-As I continue to be a bloody beginner, the implementation does not claim to be {memory safe, optimized, <you name it>}.
+The model is served leveraging the onnxruntime and interacted with via the AMQP-CPP library.
+Originally, the idea was to server the model via websockets as can be told by some remnants in the source.

 # Next Steps
 This serves as my own TODO list.

+## Milestones
+1. Use image parsed to trigger detection.
+2. play back detection in a certain format from CPP --> Python & parse on python side
+3. Write unittests and refactor code

-## Websocket utility server
+## Websocket utility server (stashed)
 - [x] send image via websocket connection to backend
 - [ ] define ouput format, send results back